-- Defendants Alberto R. "Rob" Nestico and Robert W. Redick own and manage Kisling, Nestico & Redick, LLC ("KNR"), a Northeast-Ohio-based personal-injury law firm that has unlawfully grown its business by systematically violating the Ohio Rules of Professional Conduct, breaching its fiduciary duties to its clients, and engaging in calculated schemes to deceive and defraud them.
-By their unlawful, deceptive, fraudulent, and predatory business practices, Defendants have degraded the profession, and warped the market for legal services to the detriment of honest lawyers, consumers, and the administration of justice statewide. - Specifically, Nestico, Redick, and KNR have developed unlawful quid pro quo referral relationships with a network of chiropractors-including Defendant Minas Floros of Akron Square Chiropractic-whose interests, along with their own, Defendants prioritize over their clients.'
-The KNR Defendants circumvent Ohio's prohibition against direct client-solicitation by unlawfully communicating through these chiropractors to solicit car-accident victims without disclosing the quid pro quo nature of the relationship.
+- 1. Defendants Alberto R. "Rob" Nestico and Robert W. Redick own and manage Kisling, Nestico & Redick, LLC ("KNR"), a Northeast-Ohio-based personal-injury law firm that has unlawfully grown its business by systematically violating the Ohio Rules of Professional Conduct, breaching its fiduciary duties to its clients, and engaging in calculated schemes to deceive and defraud them.
+By their unlawful, deceptive, fraudulent, and predatory business practices, Defendants have degraded the profession, and warped the market for legal services to the detriment of honest lawyers, consumers, and the administration of justice statewide. - 2.
+Specifically, Nestico, Redick, and KNR have developed unlawful quid pro quo referral relationships with a network of healthcare providers-including Defendants Minas Floros of Akron Square Chiropractic, and Sam Ghoubrial, who provides so-called "pain management" services and other treatment to KNR-represented plaintiffs statewide-whose interests, along with their own, Defendants prioritize over their clients.'
+For example: - 3.
+The KNR Defendants circumvent Ohio's prohibition against direct client-solicitation by unlawfully communicating through chiropractors to solicit car-accident victims without disclosing the quid pro quo nature of the relationship.
 By this practice, Defendants rob their clients of their right to unconflicted counsel, and do so in the wake of painful car accidents when the clients are at their most vulnerable.
-Defendants rope these clients in by promising them quick cash by way of an immediate high-interest loan that Defendants help to facilitate.
-Defendants further abuse their clients by coercing them into unwanted healthcare, and by unlawfully diverting client funds to the chiropractors to maintain the quid pro quo relationships-including by paying a fraudulent "narrative fee" that functions as a kickback to compensate high-referring chiropractors. - To further monetize their extreme and unlawful solicitation practices, the KNR 3.
+Defendants rope these clients in by promising them quick cash by way of an immediate high-interest loan that Defendants help to facilitate. - 4.
+To further monetize their extreme and unlawful solicitation practices, the KNR

 Defendants have engaged in a deliberate scheme to defraud their clients by charging them fees for so-called "investigations" that are never actually performed.
 KNR's so-called "investigators" do nothing more than chase down car-accident victims at their homes and other locations to sign them to KNR fee agreements as quickly as possible, for the KNR Defendants' exclusive benefit, to keep potential clients from signing with competitors.
 Yet the KNR Defendants charge their clients after the fact for having been solicited in this way by adding a misleadingly named "investigation fee" to each client's settlement statement, taking advantage of their position of trust and its clients' natural eagerness to obtain settlement funds by conditioning disbursement of such funds on the clients' unwitting approval of the fee.